-Mute only stops the audible ring, but the amber view light will still flash and all other functions work normally.
-Mute will continue for the preset time even if a call is answered.
+Ringer Mute only stops the audible ring, but the amber view light will still flash and all other functions work normally.
+Ringer mute will continue for the preset time even if a call is answered.
+Pressing the mute button again while the videophone is idle will cancel the mute function.